The Wizard of Oz: Victor Fleming, the main director

 Cukor did not shoot any scenes for the film, but acted merely as a creative advisor to the troubled production.
-His prior commitment to direct Gone with the Wind required him to leave on November 3, 1938, when Victor Fleming assumed directorial responsibility.
+His prior commitment to direct Gone with the Wind (1939) required him to leave on November 3, 1938, when Victor Fleming assumed directorial responsibility.
 As director, Fleming chose not to shift the film from Cukor's creative realignment.
 Producer LeRoy had already expressed his satisfaction with the film's new course.

 All the Oz sequences were filmed in three-strip Technicolor, requiring the use of large, hot lights, while the opening and closing credits, and the Kansas sequences, were filmed in black and white and colored in a sepia-tone process.
 Sepia-tone film was also used in the scene where Aunt Em appears in the Wicked Witch's crystal ball.

 The Wizard of Oz was not the first film to use Technicolor, which had been introduced in The Gulf Between (1917) as a two-color additive process.
-Oz was also not the first to use three-strip Technicolor, the three-color subtractive process (officially known as "Technicolor Process 4") which allowed for a wider range of reproducible hues compared to the earlier Technicolor processes.
-Three-strip Technicolor had its live-action debut in a sequence for an earlier MGM feature, the Jeanette MacDonald musical The Cat and the Fiddle (1934), and then made its first three-strip Technicolor process that same year in a Traveltalks' travelogue short Holland in Tulip Time (1934).
-Becky Sharp (1935), a Pioneer Pictures/RKO Radio production, was the first feature fully produced in three-strip Technicolor, The Trail of the Lonesome Pine (1936), a Paramount/Walter Wanger production, which was the first fully produced film to be shot outdoors, The Garden of Allah (1936), a Selznick International/United Artists production, was the third film fully produced in the process, and another Jeanette MacDonald musical, Sweethearts (1938), was MGM's first feature fully produced in the process, four years earlier since the release of the Traveltalks short film Holland in Tulip Time.
-It was during the production of Sweethearts that MGM made the decision to produce most of The Wizard of Oz in Technicolor, a decision also justified by the concurrent blockbuster success of another Technicolor RKO release, Walt Disney's animated Snow White and the Seven Dwarfs (1937).
+Oz was also not the first to use three-strip Technicolor, the three-color subtractive process (officially known as "Technicolor Process 4" or "Glorious Technicolor") which allowed for a wider range of reproducible hues compared to the earlier Technicolor processes.
+Three-strip Technicolor had its live-action debut in a sequence for an earlier MGM feature, the Jeanette MacDonald musical The Cat and the Fiddle (1934) and then made its first three-strip Technicolor process that same year in a Traveltalks' travelogue short Holland in Tulip Time (1934).
+Becky Sharp (1935), a Pioneer Pictures/RKO Radio production, was the first feature fully produced in three-strip Technicolor, The Trail of the Lonesome Pine (1936), a Paramount/Walter Wanger production, which was the first fully produced film to be shot outdoors, Dancing Pirate (1936), also produced by the makers of Becky Sharp, was the third feature film and the first musical in that format, The Garden of Allah (1936), a Selznick International/United Artists production, was the fourth film fully produced in the process, and another Jeanette MacDonald musical, Sweethearts (1938), was MGM's first feature fully produced in the process, four years earlier since the release of the Traveltalks short film Holland in Tulip Time.
+It was during the production of Sweethearts that convinced MGM to produce most of The Wizard of Oz in Technicolor, a decision also justified by the concurrent blockbuster success of another Technicolor RKO release, that being Walt Disney's animated Snow White and the Seven Dwarfs (1937).